Tag Archives: hipsters

 The problem is, insecure Christians keep using these pseudo-scientific research projects to define reality.
 Call me a hipster, but I rebel against their rationalistic, term-paper approach to truth.
 I was a “hipster” Christian before there were hipsters.
 Francis of Assisi has been a hipster Christian since about 1202.
 I think one could make a very good case for Jesus calling a bunch of hipsters to be apostles.
 Actually living in one’s culture and having a mission to one’s generation should not be made to look suspicious in the eyes of some supposedly objective truth.

-In the recent Christianity Today issue, McCracken had the lead article, complete with a shout out to our own, bonafide evangelical rebel-hipster, Shane Claiborne.
-(How did he miss you, Joshua Grace?)
-McCracken says, “In order to be a hipster, one must be a rebel.
+“In order to be a hipster, one must be a rebel.
 Despite the fact that (ironically) hipster culture usually operates within and is sustained by the very structures it opposes, hipsterdom’s raison d’être is countercultural, boundary-pushing rebellion.
 As such, hipster existence is frequently rife with vices.
 If hipsters cannot completely overthrow the structures that bind them, they can at least destabilize them by engaging in hedonistic behavior: smoking, drinking, cursing, sexual experimentation, and so on.
 It’s about freedom, partying, and transgression—not in the Jersey Shore, frat-party sense (unless ironically), but in the “bourbon cask ales taste good and I don’t care if I get drunk” sense.
 Hipsters ridicule bourgeois concerns such as “cigarettes cause cancer” and “drinking should be done in moderation,” opting instead to recklessly embrace such vices with “why not?” abandon.
 If you aren’t willing to engage in at least some of this “subversive hedonism,” you will have a hard time maintaining any hipster credibility.”

-This is generally true, especially if you are Pew people parsing statistics or millenial writers looking to make a name for themselves visiting notorious churches for an evening.
+This is generally true, especially if you are Pew people parsing statistics or millennial writers looking to make a name for themselves visiting notorious churches for an evening.
 I suppose Circle of Hope qualifies as a hipster church, if anyone does.
 But I meet most of the qualifications, too: I love Thrift Stores, I have a tattoo, I’ve been known to drink (but I won’t touch a cigarette and you should stop that!), I bike, I disdain big-box Christianity, I misappropriate primitive culture at times, I like Sufjan.
 But I don’t have little glasses and I am not 25.
 Reading McCraken’s article made me feel like I might be stepping in poppycock.

 It is hard to be part of a movement of God’s Spirit in your generation when the sociologists want to trace the history of your “fad” and level you out into just another interesting, predictable development of their theory.
-Honestly, I think Gamaliel thought Christianity was a fad, but he had the sense to wait and see: “Therefore, in the present case I advise you: Leave these men alone!
-Let them go!
-For if their purpose or activity is of human origin, it will fail.
-But if it is from God, you will not be able to stop these men; you will only find yourselves fighting against God.”
-(Act 5:38-9).
+Honestly, I think Gamaliel thought Christianity was a fad, but he had the sense to wait and see:

 We’ve been waiting and seeing for about 15 years, here.
 So far, we have definitely seen some people pass through faith like it was just another bit of fashion for them.
 Once they got into it, they needed to rebel against it, especially when uncool acquaintances adopted it.
 There are true former-Christian hipsters out there.
 Even more likely, they lost faith when they stopped being hipsters – like they bought a house and had children.
 Faith-as-rebellion is actually a lot easier to maintain than faith as something-I-am-building-a-life-with.
 But this is hardly a new phenomenon in Christianity.
 Jesus was weeding out wannabes long before his resurrection made it plain he was not just rebelling against the status quo.
-“What if you see the Son of Man ascend to where he was before!
-The Spirit gives life; the flesh counts for nothing.
-The words I have spoken to you are spirit and they are life.
-Yet there are some of you who do not believe.” …From this time many of his disciples turned back and no longer followed him.
-“You do not want to leave too, do you?”
-Jesus asked the Twelve.
-Simon Peter answered him, “Lord, to whom shall we go?
-You have the words of eternal life.
-We believe and know that you are the Holy One of God.”
-(John 6:62-9) People who are rebels against the domination system are often just smart people who end up meeting the One who gives them the truth behind what they were rebelling about.

 As you can see, I resent people who tag my property with their intellectual signatures.
 International foundations, national magazines who are just “reporting” are playing a rough game with real people of faith.
 We’re having our local struggle to be an authentic representation of Jesus in our here and now.
 I am a living example of how your tags don’t fit.
 I hope you are having your own life.
 I liked it better before you discovered how to investigate and make a buck off mine.